 Advantages of Authenticating your Email

 Currently, when you send emails from SurveyMonkey Apply they are being sent from the smapply.io email address.
 By authenticating your custom email sender address, emails will be sent from your organization's email address.
-As your email address is more likely to be to be recognized by your applicants and reviewers, your email is more likely to be received and not get caught in spam filters.
+As your email address is more likely to be recognized by your applicants and reviewers, your email is more likely to be received and not get caught in spam filters.

 Email Authentication: Overview